spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/cleaning-up-old-backups/overview.md

     'cleanup' => [
         /*
          * The strategy that will be used to cleanup old backups.
-         * The youngest backup wil never be deleted.
+The default strategy
+         * will keep all backups for a certain amount of days.
+After that period only
+         * a daily backup will be kept.
+After that period only weekly backups will
+         * be kept and so on.
+         *
+         * No matter how you configure it the default strategy will never
+         * deleted the newest backup.
          */
         'strategy' => \Spatie\Backup\Tasks\Cleanup\Strategies\DefaultStrategy::class,

         'defaultStrategy' => [

             /*
-             * The amount of days that all daily backups must be kept.
+             * The amount of days that all backups must be kept.
              */
             'keepAllBackupsForDays' => 7,

             /*
-             * The amount of days that daily backups must be kept.
+             * The amount of days that all daily backups must be kept.
              */
             'keepDailyBackupsForDays' => 16,